THE WORLD CRISIS

 Description

-VOLUME I (Book 1), which is the Second State of the First Printing, per Cohen, with the Errata slip tipped-in opposite Page 1, is somewhat scuffed and shelfworn.
-The cloth is bright, but there are short tears at the spine head and tail, as well as very light, scattered foxing to the prelims and the fore-edge.
+VOLUME I (Book 1) is the Second State of the First Printing with the Errata slip tipped-in opposite Page 1.
+The cloth is bright, with some light scuffing and shelf wear, including faint short tears at the spine head and tail, as well as very light, scattered foxing to the prelims and the fore-edge.
+Else fine.
+Laid-in is a charming vintage “Subjects Interests” solicitation postcard from the publisher Thornton Butterworth.

-VOLUME II (Book 2) is similarly shelfworn, with whitened cloth at the front lower cover corner and some ruffling to the spine head, but no tears.
+VOLUME II (Book 2) is similarly lightly scuffed, with some cloth rubbed away at the the lower front right corner.
 The contents are fine with very faint scattered foxing to the prelims only.

 VOLUME III Part 1 (Book 3) is a beautiful copy, with flap-toning to the endpapers, else fine.